 The Perth Mint, the only LBMA accredited refiner in Australia, currently refines the total annual production of gold in Australia.
 In addition, gold ore is also sourced from New Zealand, Papua New Guinea, Fiji, Thailand and Malaysia.
 Gold jewellery scrap is also sourced from a variety of Asian markets.
 Refinery throughput is expected typically between 300 tonnes and 400 tonnes per annum.
 Refining capacities are well in excess of this.

-The refinery uses four refining processes:
+The refinery uses three refining processes:

 - chlorination electrolytic

-- gold refining
+- electrolytic gold refining

 - electrolytic silver refining

-The combination of these four refining processes ensure the most cost effective treatment of gold and silver from mines, industrial scrap, jewellers’ lemels as well as other types of high and low grade material.
+The combination of these three refining processes ensure the most cost effective treatment of gold and silver from mines, industrial scrap, jewellers’ lemels as well as other types of high and low grade material.

 For more than a century, The Perth Mint has been providing timely refining advice and service to the Australian gold mining industry and dealers in secondary precious metal scrap.